What's New in Development

 Your app works the same on Fire TV Edition as with other Fire TV devices, so there's no impact to third-party apps except for wider visibility of your content through this new device and market.
 See the Fire TV Edition FAQ for more details about apps and Fire TV Edition.

-Fire TV Stick Gen 2 Available in UK and Germany
+Fire TV Stick Gen 2 Available in UK, Germany, Japan, and India

 Feb 21, 2017.
-The Fire TV Stick Gen 2 (officially called the "Fire TV Stick with Alexa Voice Remote) is now available the UK and Germany.
-It will also be available in Japan this April.
+The Fire TV Stick Gen 2 (officially called the "Fire TV Stick with Alexa Voice Remote) is now available in the US, UK, Germany, Japan, and India.
 For more details, see the All-New Fire TV Stick to Hit Shelves in the UK, Germany, and Japan.

 Amazon Fire TV Documentation Updates